 Inflation.
 While some policies allow for inflation adjusted limits at the time of loss, many policies do not account for inflation or interest when calculating your insurance payments.

 Additional Damages Not Covered By Insurance

 In addition to economic damages, most fire victims experience some level of non-economic harm such as emotional distress or mental anguish.
 Homeowners insurance does not provide any coverage for non-economic losses.
-For those impacted by the North Bay fires, these damages are real, ongoing, and in many cases substantial.
+For those impacted by the California wildfires, these damages are real, ongoing, and in many cases substantial.
 Non-economic damages can arise from:

 - Harm to loved ones

 - Harm to pets

 - Fleeing from the fire and associated trauma